Jaapet/ft_transcendence/README.md

 - ✅ Standard user management, ✅ authentification and 🛠️ tournaments
 - ✅ Advanced 3D with ThreeJS
 - 🛠️ A second game with ✅ user history and ✅ match-making
-- 🛠️ Distant players (playing on 2 different computers)
+- ✅ Distant players (playing online from different computers)
 - 🛠️ Multiple players (more than 2 in one game)
 - 🛠️ Log management (ELK)
 - ✅ 2FA + JSON Web Tokens